alphagov/smokey/README.md

   * Default: Blank
   * Password of a user with a Signon account in the environment the tests are being run in.

+### Spoof target domain

+Set the `SPOOF_TARGET_DOMAIN` environment variable to run tests against a alternative URL, while maintaining the `Host` header as set by the `GOVUK_WEBSITE_ROOT` environment variable.

+This may be useful when you wish to test against the FQDN of a site where the DNS does not yet resolve to the correct IP.

+An alternative method would be to update `/etc/hosts` on the client running the tests.

 ### Debugging the tests

 Set the `POLTERGEIST_DEBUG` environment variable to see Poltergeist debug output when running the tests: